Beginner Guides13 min read

 Why this matters for your business

 A business plan is two documents in one — the internal document that forces you to think clearly about your business, and the external document a banker, investor, or grant committee reads.
 The internal one is what makes you a better operator.
-The external one is what unlocks money.
+The external one is what brings in money.

 ChatGPT is excellent at the external one.
 The format, the language, the section structure, the "executive summary that sounds professional."
 That is the part that takes 80% of the writing time and 20% of the actual thinking.
 Letting AI handle it lets you spend your three hours on the 20% that matters — the numbers, the customer plan, and the honest weaknesses.